apache/flink/docs/content/docs/dev/python/table/intro_to_table_api.md

 +----------------------+--------------------------------+
 ```

-You can also create the Table with specified column names:
+You can also create a Table with specified column names:

 ```python
 table = table_env.from_elements([(1, 'Hi'), (2, 'Hello')], ['id', 'data'])